-If ANI authentication is turned on, the voice application will attempt to authenticate the customer's phone number (so he does not have to enter a PIN).
-Unfortunately, caller identification (ANI or CLI number) is usually given in the "local" format, without a country code, etc.: 021234567.
+Field Description Use Early Media If enabled, the IVR will announce the account's balance without establishing a call so the end user is not charged by their telco.
+ANI Translation If ANI authentication is turned on, the voice Rule application will attempt to authenticate the customer's phone number (so he does not have to enter a PIN).
+Unfortunately, caller identification (ANI or CLI number) is usually given in the "local" format, without a country code, etc.: 021234567 .
 In this case, you need to translate the number into a unified format so it matches the ID of an account for billing.
-The recommended format is a nonnumeric prefix followed by an E164 number in our earlier example (assuming that the country code is 44) we applied ANI Translation Rule s/^0/ani44/ to obtain "ani4421234567" as the authorization ID.
-This allows you to manage numbers from different countries (so they do not overlap) and the "ANI" prefix ensures that these accounts are not confused with actual phone numbers provisioned for on IP
+The recommended format is a non- numeric prefix followed by an E164 number in our earlier example (assuming that the country code is 44) we applied ANI Translation Rule s/^0/ani44/ to obtain "ani4421234567" as the authorization ID.
+This allows you to manage numbers from different countries (so they do not overlap) and the "ANI" prefix ensures that these accounts are not confused with actual phone numbers provisioned for on IP phones.

-Use Account Information Provided by PortaSIP

-If enabled, an IVR application securely identifies a user if his account was originally authenticated by the PortaSIP® Switching Server instead of attempting to authenticate the customer's phone number (ANI).
-Only enable this for access numbers dialed from SIP phones connected to PortaSwitch® (calls within your VoIP network).
+Use Account If enabled, an IVR application securely identifies a

+1 1

+Information user if his account was originally authenticated by

+Provided by the PortaSIP® Switching Server instead of

+PortaSIP attempting to authenticate the customer's phone

+number (ANI).
+Only enable this for access

+numbers dialed from SIP phones connected to

+PortaSwitch® (calls within your VoIP network).

-This feature is useful in cases when normal ANI authentication by the IVR application can either be very difficult or unsafe (as the calling account may be mismatched):
+This feature is useful in cases when normal ANI

+authentication by the IVR application can either be

+very difficult or unsafe (as the calling account may

-- The end user makes a call from his / her IP phone with a CLI that is either hidden or different from the authenticated account ID; - The account ID is an internal ANI number (e.g. 000999123) or even a non-E164 identifier like an email address that can't be used as a normal CLI for outgoing calls.
+be mismatched):

+o The end user makes a call from his

+/ her IP phone with a CLI that is

+either hidden or different from the

+authenticated account ID;

+The account ID is an internal ANI

+number (e.g. 000999123) or even a

+non-E164 identifier like an email

+address that can't be used as a

+normal CLI for outgoing calls.

-Prompts Brand IVR prompts can be customized per Access Number.
-Specify the directory where the custom prompt files are located.
-The Media Server will look for the prompts in that folder first and if found - use them.
+Prompts Brand IVR prompts can be customized per Access

+1 Number.
+Specify the directory where the custom

+prompt files are located.
+The Media Server will look

+for the prompts in that folder first and if found -

+use them.
 Otherwise, it will use default files.
+(For

+example, put customized English prompts under

+the directory

+/var/lib/porta-um/prompts/brands/

+my_company/en/

-(For example, put customized English prompts under the directory /porta_var/porta- um/prompts/brands/ my_company/en/ and specify "my_company" in this field).
+and specify "my_company" in this field).